 where $\Phi^q_{h}$ might be called the \textit{position-first update}, and $\Phi^p_{h}$ the \textit{momentum-first update}.
 When applied to Hamiltonian systems with sufficient regularity, these Lie-Trotter update rules are symplectic maps, and higher-order splitting methods, such as Strang-splitting, may be obtained as compositions of basic steps of this form \cite{geo_num_int}.

 Suppose that one wishes to integrate the original absolute value potential system using Hamiltonian splitting.
 The partial flow-maps are given by

 We now examine whether the Lie-Trotter flow maps $\Phi^q_{h}$ and $\Phi^p_{h}$ are symplectic when applied to this particular system.
-Evidently, the flow maps are discontinuous along the line $q=0$, so the formula $D_{\bm{z}} \Phi_h^T J_c D_{\bm{z}} \Phi_h = J_c$ may only be verified, and indeed holds, away from $q=0$.
-We can, however, check what happens to conservation of loop integrals when this discontinuity is encountered.
+The potential flow is discontinuous along $q=0$.
+Consequently, $\Phi_h^p$ is discontinuous along $q=0$, while $\Phi_h^q$ is discontinuous along the line $q+hp=0$.
+The formula $D_{\bm{z}} \Phi_h^T J_c D_{\bm{z}} \Phi_h = J_c$ may therefore only be verified, and indeed holds, away from these discontinuity sets.
+We can, however, check what happens to conservation of loop integrals when such discontinuities are encountered.